bbsimonbb/queryfirst-site/docs/authoring-sql.md

 ## Parameters

 To add a parameter, just start using it directly in your SQL.
 With SQL Server, there's nothing else to do.
 When you save, we detect the parameters used in the query and add them as local variables in the designTime section.
 When we then generate the C# wrapper, these local variables will be converted to strongly typed ADO parameters.
 In the generated execute methods, the parameter order will be taken from the designTime section, so you can reorder the lines if you want to.

+In some situations, QueryFirst will be unable to sniff your parameters and an otherwise healthy query will fail with a `must declare local variable` error.
+Do not panic.
+You just need declare the parameter as a local variable in the design time section.

 ## Run your query as you develop

 You can test-run your query as you develop just by clicking play in the editor window.
 You can assign some test values to your parameters in the designTime section so that your query always runs and returns something.
 This designTime section is ignored at runtime.

+## Null

+Who ever liked or understood `DBNull.Value`?
+In QueryFirst, nulls are nulls.
+Nulls supplied as parameters to Execute methods become DB nulls in the query.
+Nulls returned by queries become C# nulls.
+If you're not already familiar with sql functions `isnull()` and `coalesce()`, they are very handy for optional filters, and for fine-grained control over your results.

+`ExecuteScalar()` always returns a nullable type, in case an execution returns no results.
+Likewise, GetOne() returns null if it finds nothing.
+The other Execute methods, if they return no results, will return an empty List, or an empty IEnumerable.

 ## Do you really need the designTime section?